AugurProject/augur/packages/augur-ui/docs/dev-local-node.md

+# NB: This is from V1 and is no longer relevant, see the README.md

 # Augur | Local Node Configuration

 This is for developers already familiar with the code repositories and who want to run a private local node and do end-to-end testing.